Theme parks are go-to vacation destinations for some families and places to avoid at all costs for others.

 When you arrive at the park, point out park employees to younger kids so they know who to talk to if they get lost.

-Before Tween Traveler was old enough to know our phone numbers I used to tuck my business card or pin a piece of paper into her pocket.
+When our Tiny Traveler was too young to know our phone numbers I used to tuck my business card or pin a piece of paper into her pocket.
 Other parents use a marker on an arm or leg.
 The really good planners have stickers or bracelets made.
 Whatever works!

 Some parents also take pictures of their kids at the front of the park so if they need to they can show workers exactly what they look like and what they’re wearing.

 6. Go Against the Flow